-A small-sized but big-hearted stocking filler to hang by the chimney with care this Christmas, from the author of The Pursuit of Love.
+A small-sized but big-hearted collection for Christmas, from the author of The Pursuit of Love.

 'Christmas Day was organized by Lady Bobbin with the thoroughness and attention to detail of a general leading his army into battle . . .'